tu-delft-library/il-master-thesis-guide/book/1a-brainstorming.md

 ````

 ## Step 2: Perform General Searches on Your Topic
-Next, you can search online to find some additional sources to expand your knowledge on the topic and add to your initial brainstorm.
-In the tab below you can find some more information from <a href="https://www.tudelft.nl/tulib/searching-resources/making-a-search-plan" target=_blank>TUlib</a> on helpful resources to use to further supplement your initial brainstorming (TU Delft Library Education Support, n.d.).
+Next, you can search online to find some additional sources to expand your knowledge on the topic and add to your knowledge map.
+In the tab below you can find some more information from <a href="https://www.tudelft.nl/tulib/searching-resources/making-a-search-plan" target=_blank>TUlib</a> on helpful resources to use to further supplement your initial knowledge mapping (TU Delft Library Education Support, n.d.).

 ````{tab-set}